-There’s also an extended bar with seating at the front of the club (during lounge hours).
+There’s also an extended bar at the front of the club inside the main room.
 And, if table service is more your speed, you can choose from 25 tables all of which are exceptionally located.

 Apex Social Club Quick Facts